ai-robotics-lab/ai-robotics-lab.github.io/_pages/about.md

 Our research interests include efficient machine learning, multi-modal learning, multi-task learning, continual learning, machine unlearning, and their applications to robotics and computer vision, but not limited to.

+Since 2026, we have been actively conducting research on robot learning and are recruiting students who are interested in AI and robotics.

 {% include carousel.html height="75" unit="%" duration="8" number="1" %}

 ## NEWS ([More news...](http://ai-robotics-lab.github.io/news))